Fukuivenator: Classification

 The anatomy of Fukuivenator shows a unique combination of primitive and advanced coelurosaurian features.
 A phylogenetic analysis performed by the research team that described Fukuivenator found it to be a primitive member of the group Maniraptoriformes, in an unresolved position equally closely related to ornithomimosaurs, maniraptorans, and Ornitholestes.
 Several similarities with the Dromaeosauridae were explained as a case of convergent evolution.
 A 2021 study determined it a basal member of the therizinosaurs, as shown below:

+Another enigmatic maniraptoran, Migmanychion, is supported as the closest taxon to Fukuivenator based on phylogenetic analyses:

 Paleobiology

 Diet

 Because of the long neck and the heterodont unserrated teeth, the probably foremost of which had flattened outer ends, the describing authors suggested that Fukuivenator was no longer a pure carnivore but had adapted itself to a herbivorous or at least omnivorous diet.